New Update: Boost Social Proof with Reviews & Automation

-With that in mind, here’s how to create a WordPress multilingual site with each plugin.
+With that in mind, here’s how to create a WordPress multilanguage site with each plugin.

 TranslatePress is one of the best WordPress translation plugins available.
 And it works differently from the other plugins in this tutorial.

-Typically a multilingual plugin translates content by making multiple versions of the same post or page.
+Typically a multilanguage plugin creates translated content by making multiple versions of the same post or page.
 Yet, with TranslatePress, you can create translations all at the same time.